 The folks at VERT published a set of figures based on NCAA women’s volleyball.
 The following comes from an email they sent out which I received.

-So setters jump the most, followed by setters, then outside hitters (probably including right sides).
+So setters jump the most, followed by middles, then outside hitters (probably including right sides).
 Notice none of them are anywhere close to 300.
 Yes, these are averages, but I’m hard-pressed to imagine any player in even the longest match getting to 300.
 Maybe, maybe hitters got that high back in the sideout scoring days when matches could go very long.
 Even then, that would be on the very high end, not the norm.

 And according to the article I linked above, research indicates the average is significantly lower for beach players than indoor ones.
 Though for them you have to factor in playing multiple matches per day.